Pandurang Mahadev Bapat: As a revolutionary

 During his stay in Britain, he was associated with India House, spending a majority of his time learning bomb-making skills instead of pursuing his official studies.
-He became associated at this time with the Savarkar brothers, Vinayak and Ganesh.
+He became associated at this time with the Savarkar brothers, Vinayak and Ganesh and also with Hemchandra Kanungo from Bengal.
 Bapat, who had considered blowing up the Houses of Parliament in London, took his skills back to India and passed them on to others.
 (Note: A revolutionary from Russia passed a bomb-making manual on to Bapat in 1908 and this was translated by another Russian prior to duplicate copies being made by the Free India Society in London for distribution in India.)

 While in hiding after the Alipore bombing of 1908, Bapat travelled the country and discovered that the majority of the Indian population did not realize that their country was under foreign rule.
 At this point, his focus shifted from overthrowing the British government to educating the population.
 In 1912, he was arrested in connection with the bombing and was sentenced to be imprisoned.
 He was free by 1915, and was a "seasoned revolutionary", according to Richard Cashman.
 He had joined the staff of Mahratta and was one of several influential figures from the Poona area who were aligned with Bal Gangadhar Tilak's attempts to establish local organisations supporting the cause of Indian independence.